flatcar-archive/flatcar-docs/docs/installing/cloud/azure.md

 ### Flatcar Pro Images

-Flatcar Pro images in the marketplace are paid images and come with commercial support and extra features.
-They are published for the Stable and Beta channels.
-The Pro image for Azure has support for NVidia GPUs.
+Flatcar Pro images were paid marketplace images that came with commercial support and extra features.
+All the previous features of Flatcar Pro images, such as support for NVidia GPUs, are now available to all users in standard Flatcar marketplace images.

-Using the Azure CLI you can list the Pro images for, e.g., the Stable channel, with `az vm image list --all -p kinvolk -f flatcar_pro -s stable`.

 ### Plan information for building your image from the Marketplace Image